Louisiana Clergy Abuse Lawsuits

 Criminal Statutes For Child Sex Abuse In Louisiana

 In Louisiana, there is no criminal statute of limitations for aggravated and forcible rape.
-All other sexual felonies have a criminal statute of age 48.
+For all other sexual felonies, prosecutors must bring charges before the victim turns 48 years old.
 Learn more about Louisiana’s criminal statutes of child sexual abuse here.

 List Of Priests Accused Of Abuse In Louisiana

 This list includes Louisiana priests accused of abuse and other diocesan clergy members facing similar allegations.